Southern DHB Staff

 District Health Boards (DHBs), the New Zealand Blood Service (NZBS), the New Zealand Council of Trade Unions (CTU) health unions, and the Labour Inspectorate have collectively signed a Memorandum of Understanding which sets out the ‘Framework for Local DHB Holidays Act Review’.
-The Unions are represented on the Southern DHB Steering Group and Compliance Team set up to oversee the process.
+The Unions are represented on the Southern DHB Steering Group and Compliance Team which are the two groups set up to oversee the process.

 - Rectification & Recalculation

-This involves resolving any identified issues of non-compliance in our holiday pay entitlements and applying processes to ensure future entitlements comply with the Holidays Act.
+This involves resolving any identified issues of non-compliance with our Holidays Act 2003 entitlements and applying processes to ensure future entitlements are compliant.
 During this phase we will identify all current and former employees who are affected by non-compliance.
 We estimate this may take approximately a year.

 This involves calculating and paying any amounts owing to current and former employees.
 There will be a national process for former DHB employees (e.g. those who worked for Southern DHB at any time since 1 May 2010) to register.
+The amounts due to existing employees can be processed through our usual processes.
 We estimate this process will take about three months to complete.